Munaiz123/SatoshiNakamoto_Submission/The_Database/PART_ONE.md

 JOIN Hashes h ON strpos(h.hash, p.pattern) > 0 AND p.direction = 'h';
 ```

-I tested GPT's query by creating a the same tables in the question and ran GPT's query:

 ## Vertical Pattern

 Coming up with the SQL query for the Vertical pattern proved to be harder than the Horizontal pattern.
-GPT wasnt as helpful for this pattern.
+GPT wasn't as helpful for this pattern.

 I tried to come up with the query myself by taking excerpts from GPT and various answers on StackOverflow: